 - Can the office use electronic schedulers, task-reminders, online telephone listings, and online catalogs as a general rule?

-- Are you using fax to email?
+- Are you still using fax to email?

 - Can everyone create email attachments with a clear image instead of faxing documents?